liambsulliva/ai-weather-app/README.md

 - OpenWeatherMap API

 ## Getting Started

-To run the application locally, follow these steps:

-1. Clone the repository or download the source code.
-2. Open the `index.html` file in a web browser.

-Alternatively, you can visit the live demo at [insert deployment link here].
+You can visit the live demo at https://weather.liambsullivan.com

 ## Usage